 Start by saying that the agreement is between the user and your company, and not Apple.
 State that your company and not Apple is solely responsible for the app and its content.

-Vimeo does this by saying, "This Mobile Addendum is between you and Vimeo only, and not Apple, Inc. Vimeo, not Apple, is solely responsible for the Vimeo iOS Apps and their content."
+You can do this by saying something such as, "This Mobile Addendum is between you and business name here only, and not Apple, Inc. Business name here, not Apple, is solely responsible for the iOS App and its content."

 Let end users know that the license they're getting is limited, revocable, and non-transferable, and that it can be used only on Apple devices the user owns and controls, and only as permitted by the Apple App Store Terms of Service.